 If using a water bath and you have a flat rack for inside your roasting pan, set your mold on the rack.
-If not using a water bath, I recommend setting your Easter egg mold on a baking sheet, so it’s easy to move once filled.
+If not using a water bath, set your Easter egg mold on a baking sheet.

-Pour cheesecake filling into the Easter egg mold, filling each egg shaped cavity to about 1/8th of an inch from the top edge.
-The cheesecake will expand a bit while baking and you don’t want it to puff up and over the edge.
+Pour colored cheesecake filling into the Easter egg mold, filling each egg-shaped cavity to about ⅛th of an inch from the top edge.

-Bake your cheesecakes for 18-22 minutes until the top forms a smooth film and the center is still giggly but not wet.
+Bake your cheesecakes in the water bath, if using, for 18-22 minutes until the top forms a smooth film and the center is still giggly but not wet.